 - a.
-Additional EHR/data system(s) are used during transition from one primary EHR to another

-- b.
-Additional EHR/data system(s) are specific to one service type (e.g., dental, behavioral health, care coordination)

-- c.
-Additional EHR/data system(s) are used at specific service delivery sites with no plan to transition

-- d.
-Additional EHR/data system(s) are used for analysis and reporting (such as for clinical quality measures or custom reporting)
+Additional EHR/data system(s) are used during transition from one primary EHR to another - b.
+Additional EHR/data system(s) are specific to one or more service types (e.g., dental, behavioral health, care coordination) - c.
+Additional EHR/data system(s) are used at specific service delivery sites with no plan to transition - d.
+Additional EHR/data system(s) are used for analysis and reporting (such as for clinical quality measures or custom reporting) - e.

-- e.
 Other (please describe \\\\\)

-- 1d.
+1d.
 Question removed.

-- 1e.
+1e.
 Question removed.

 - 2. Question removed.

 - 3. Question removed.

 - 4. Which of the following key providers/health care settings does your health center electronically exchange clinical or patient information with?
 (Select all that apply.)

 - a.
 Hospitals/Emergency rooms

 - b.
 Specialty providers

 - c.
 Other primary care providers

 - d.
 Labs or imaging

 - e.
-Health information exchange $(HIE)^1$
+Health information exchange $(HIE)^2$

 - f.
 Community-based organizations/social service partners

 - g.
-None of the above
+None of the above (Please select "None of the above" only if none of the other options apply.)

 - h.
 Other (please describe \\\\\)

 - 5. Does your health center engage patients through health IT in any of the following ways?
 (Select all that apply.)

 - a.
 Patient portals

 - b.
 Kiosks

 - c.
 Secure messaging between patient and provider

 - d.
 Online or virtual scheduling

 - e.
 Automated electronic outreach for care gap closure or preventive care reminders

-- f.
-Application programming interface (API) patient access to their health record through mHealth apps

-- g.
-Other (please describe \\\\\)

-- h.
-No, we DO NOT engage patients using health IT

-- 6. Question removed.

-&lt;sup>1 HIEs are typically state or regional data exchanges that support information sharing between different organizations, provider types, and technology vendors.
+&lt;sup>2 HIEs are typically state or regional data exchanges that support information sharing between different organizations, provider types, and technology vendors.
 More information on HIEs can be found on the Health Information Exchange webpage.

-&lt;sup>2 More information on How APIs in Health Care can Support Access to Health Information: Learning Module

-- 7. Question removed.

-- 8. Question removed.

-- 9. Question removed.

-10. How does your health center utilize health IT and EHR data beyond direct patient care?
-(Select all that apply.)

-- a.
-Quality improvement

-- b.
-Population health management

-- c.
-Program evaluation

-- d.
-Research

-- e.
-Other (please describe \\\\\)

 - f.
-We DO NOT utilize health IT or EHR data beyond direct patient care

-- 11. Does your health center collect data on individual patients' social risk factors, outside of the data countable in the UDS?
+Application programming interface (API) patient access to their health record through mHealth apps - g.
+Other (please describe \\\\\ - h.
+No, we DO NOT engage patients using health IT (Please select "No, we DO NOT engage patients using health IT" only if none of the other options apply.) - 6.
+Question removed. - 7.
+Question removed. - 8.
+Question removed. - 9.
+Question removed. - 10.
+How does your health center utilize health IT and EHR data beyond direct patient care?
+(Select all that apply.) - a.
+Quality improvement (e.g., outreach, health education) - b.
+Population health management - c.
+Program evaluation and planning (e.g., grants, needs assessments, strategic planning) - d.
+Research - d1.
+Financial monitoring (e.g., value-based incentives, reimbursements) - e.
+Other (please describe \\\\\) - f.
+We DO NOT utilize health IT or EHR data beyond direct patient care (Please select "We DO NOT utilize health IT or EHR data beyond direct patient care" only if none of the other options apply.) - 11.
+Does your health center collect data on individual patients' health-related needs, outside of the data countable in the UDS?

 Note: Health centers should respond "a.
-Yes" below only if they are screening for social risks, meaning they have a consistent set of questions that are asked of individual patients uniformly for the purposes of collecting information on the non-medical, health-related social needs of patients, such as housing instability and/or food insecurity, beyond those demographic patient characteristics captured elsewhere on the UDS Report.
-Collecting race, ethnicity, sexual orientation, gender identity, and/or income level would not be considered here as collecting data on individual patients' social risk factors, as this information is already counted in the UDS Report, on Tables 3B and 4.
-Similarly, collecting data on intimate partner violence, domestic violence, and/or human trafficking would not be considered, as this information is already counted in the UDS Report, on Table 6A.
+Yes" below only if they are screening for health-related needs, meaning they have a consistent set of questions that are asked of individual patients uniformly for the purposes of collecting information on the non-medical, health-related needs of patients, such as housing instability and/or food insecurity, beyond those demographic patient characteristics captured elsewhere on the UDS Report.
+Collecting race, ethnicity, and/or income level would not be considered here as collecting data on individual patients' health-related needs, as this information is already counted in the UDS Report, on Tables 3B and 4.
+Similarly, collecting data on intimate partner violence, domestic violence, and/or human trafficking would not be considered, as this information is already counted in the UDS Report, on Tables 6A.